Alejogb1/job-board/blog-data/access-a-submodule-of-a-flax-class-module-without-calling-model-apply.md

 id: "access-a-submodule-of-a-flax-class-module-without-calling-model-apply"
 ---

-Alright so you're asking how to get into a submodule of a Flax model without going through the whole `model.apply` rigmarole yeah I've been there done that got the t-shirt trust me it’s a common snag when you're digging deep into model internals especially if you are into debugging or doing surgery on the model’s guts.
+so you're asking how to get into a submodule of a Flax model without going through the whole `model.apply` rigmarole yeah I've been there done that got the t-shirt trust me it’s a common snag when you're digging deep into model internals especially if you are into debugging or doing surgery on the model’s guts.

 Let’s be real `model.apply` is great for forward passes and it's all good when you're training or doing inference It handles all the plumbing nicely like updating batch norm stats managing rngs and so on.
 But sometimes you just need to peek at a specific submodule get at its parameters or inspect its inner workings without going through all of that.